rstudio/helm/README.md

 **IMPORTANT:**

-These charts are provided as a convenience to RStudio customers.
+These charts are provided as a convenience to Posit customers.
 If you have questions about these charts, you can ask them in the [issues](https://github.com/rstudio/helm/issues/new/choose) in the repository or to your support representative, who will route them appropriately.